brendawon/algos-data-structures/Notes/ProblemSolvingPatterns.md

 # Frequency counters
 - Use objects to count how often something occurs
 - Increment or decrement
-Ex.
+Ex. sameFrequency - given two positive integers, find out if two numbers have the same frequency of digits Ex.
 Anagrams - given two strings, write a function to determine if the second string is an anagram of the first

 # Pointers